 Prediabetes means blood sugar is above normal.
 Here’s what to know to prevent this from becoming full-blown diabetes.

-Prediabetes affects 86 million American adults.
+Prediabetes affects about 88 million American adults.
 That’s more than one out of three people.
-Most people – nine out of 10 – who have prediabetes don’t know they have it.
+Of the people who have prediabetes, more than 84 percent don’t know they have it.

 Prediabetes means that someone’s blood sugar levels are higher than normal, but not high enough to be diagnosed as diabetes.
 Although usually a fasting blood glucose or A1C test (a blood test that measures average blood sugar level for several months) is used for diagnosis, a prediabetes diagnosis can come from bloodwork typically done during a physical.
 Often, there are no symptoms at this stage.

 We can fairly call prediabetes an epidemic, meaning it is widespread.
 There are more undiagnosed cases than diagnosed cases, and numbers continue to rise.
-In Tennessee, part of the “diabetes belt” that runs through much of the South, 11.7 percent of the population had diabetes as of 2014.
-Nationally, about 9.3 percent of the U.S. population has diabetes.
+In Tennessee, part of the “diabetes belt” that runs through much of the South, 13.1 percent, or more than 650,000 adults, have been diagnosed with diabetes as of 2017.
+Nationally, about 9.4 percent of the U.S. population has diabetes.

 Dreary news?
 Hang on.
 There’s hope.

 Vanderbilt Diabetes and Endocrinology can help you reach your best health through a comprehensive approach to your care.

 How to prevent or delay type 2 diabetes

 The National Institutes of Health led a nationwide randomized study of 3,234 people who were overweight and diagnosed with prediabetes.
 Published in 2002, the study showed that even modest weight loss and exercise dramatically reduced their chances of developing diabetes.